DANS-KNAW-jp/easy-ansible-role-archetype/README.md

 DESCRIPTION
 -----------

-Creates an EASY ansible role project, prepopulated with common files and structure.
+Creates an [EASY] ansible role project, prepopulated with common files and structure as required by Ansible.
 It uses the [maven archetype plugin].
 Each EASY module should have an accompanying [Ansible role] that installs and configures it on a target machine.
 If the role is made available as a GitHub project, it can be installed directly with the [ansible-galaxy] command.